theatjln/mern-support-app/README.md

 # MERN Support Application

 ## Overview
-The MERN Point of Sale Support Application is designed to assist users in reporting and resolving issues related to payments and payouts.
+The MERN Support Application is designed to assist users in reporting and resolving issues related to payments and payouts.
 The application is built using the MERN stack (MongoDB, Express, React, Node.js) and provides a user-friendly interface for submitting issues and collecting relevant information.

 ## Features
 - User can report issues related to payments or payouts.